Sheikh Khalifa Bin Zayed Al Nahyan Mosque: History

 Construction of the mosque was awarded to Arabian Construction Company for AED 600 million.
 It started in December 2013, and was initially scheduled for completion in 2016.
 Formerly, the biggest mosque in use in the city was that of Shaikhah Salamah, mother of the late Sheikh Zayed bin Sultan Al Nahyan, the father of Sheikh Khalifa.

 Nearby, a 1000-year-old mosque dated to the Islamic Golden Age, besides other remains relevant to the region's history, was unearthed in September 2018.
 Its age may make it the oldest mosque in the country.

 After opening in 2021, Sheikh Tahnoun bin Mohammed Al Nahyan, the Ruler's Representative in Al Ain Region, offered prayers on 13 May.

 Structure

 The built-up area of the mosque is occupies an area of 15,684 m2, with the total area of the mosque being 256,680 m2.
 With an indoor capacity of 6,433 worshippers, and an outdoor capacity of 14,029, its total capacity would be over 20,000.
 It has 4 minarets measuring about 60 m high, which are inspired by the Great Mosque of Samarra.
 Additionally, there is an arcade which connects the various parts of the mosque and rims the yard with an area of 7,660 m2.
 It was inspired by Andalusian and Umayyad architecture.
+The structural engineering of the Mosque was designed by DeSimone Consulting Engineers Abu Dhabi and Dubai offices and uses substantial amounts of prestressed concrete to support the 20,000 worshipers who can occupy the mosque at any given time and to keep its interior column free.